Jason Talbot

 Jason Christopher Talbot (born 30 September 1985) is an English former professional footballer who played as a left back.

 He started his senior career with Bolton Wanderers in 2003, after loans to Derby County and Mansfield Town he joined Mansfield permanently in 2005.
 The next year he signed with Port Vale following a loan period.
-After two years at Vale he tried his luck in Scotland, signing with Livingston.
+After two years at Vale, he tried his luck in Scotland, signing with Livingston.
 He helped the club to the Third Division and Second Division titles in successive seasons.
-He signed with Dunfermline Athletic in June 2015, and helped the club to win the Scottish League One title in 2015–16.
+He signed with Dunfermline Athletic in June 2015 and helped the club to win the Scottish League One title in 2015–16.
 He joined Cowdenbeath in July 2018.

 Career

 Early career

-Talbot started off as a trainee at Bolton Wanderers in 2003.
+Talbot started as a trainee at Bolton Wanderers in 2003.
 In September 2004 he joined George Burley's Derby County on loan, playing two Championship games before returning to the Reebok Stadium early the next month.
-In November 2004 he joined Mansfield Town on a one-month loan.
-He joined the "Stags" on a permanent basis in June 2005, having never made a first team appearance for Bolton Sam Allardyce allowed Talbot to leave for free.
+In November 2004, he joined Mansfield Town on a one-month loan.
+He joined the "Stags" permanently in June 2005, having never made a first-team appearance for Bolton Sam Allardyce allowed Talbot to leave for free.
 He made seven appearances for the struggling League Two club within the first two months of the 2005–06 season, but soon fell out of contention.

 Port Vale

 He joined Port Vale of League One on an end-of-season loan on 31 January.
 On 28 February a high-tackle on Scunthorpe's Richard Hinds resulted in Talbot being sent off.
 At the end of the season he joined Port Vale on a free transfer, after Mansfield manager Peter Shirtliff made it clear his time at Field Mill was over.
 Red cards were a common theme of Talbot's time at Vale Park, and he wrote himself into the club's record books with five dismissals in his brief stay.
 An appeal was made to the FA following his third dismissal, during a 2–0 home win over Millwall on 24 March 2007.
-However manager Martin Foyle admitted "every time I have gone to the Football Association with an appeal I do not seem to get anything."
+However, manager Martin Foyle admitted "every time I have gone to the Football Association with an appeal I do not seem to get anything."
 The Millwall match was to prove Talbot's last of the season, though he was retained upon its conclusion.
-The "tenacious tackling defender" was a regular during the 2007–08 season, though he fell out the club's first team plans under new manager Lee Sinnott, Talbot knew by January 2008 he had no future at Vale.
+The "tenacious tackling defender" was a regular during the 2007–08 season, though he fell out the club's first-team plans under new manager Lee Sinnott, Talbot knew by January 2008 he had no future at Vale.